percona/percona-xtradb-cluster/doc-pxc/source/manual/xtrabackup_sst.rst

      :Match: Yes

 You need to use xbstream for encryption, compression etc.,
-however, lp:1193240 requires you to manually cleanup the
+however, bug :bug:`1193240` requires you to manually cleanup the
 directory prior to SST.

 .. option:: transferfmt